sb-ai-lab/LADS/README.md

 **LightAutoDS-Tab**, a multi-AutoML agentic system for tasks with tabular data, which combines an LLM-based code generation with several AutoML tools.

+## ✨ Demo
+You can try the demo of LightAutoDS-Tab on [https://ds-agent.ailabtools.org/](https://ds-agent.ailabtools.org/).

 ## 🚀 Quick Start

 **Step 1: Clone the repository**